PhilSwiss/chartist/README.md

 * font-oneliner-asciirelative.png (a simple pixeled font/charset in ascii-relative order)
 * font-oneliner-nonrelative.png (the same font/charset in a non ascii-relative order, see mappingtable)
 * font-mappingtable.txt (example of a mappingtable for the non ascii-relative font/charset)
+* font-widthtable.txt (example of a widthtable for the supplied font/charset)

 Bug tracker